akhilpotdar1/Venomous_snake_classifier/Readme.md

 You can access this at https://mybinder.org/v2/gh/akhilpotdar1/Venomous_snake_classifier/master?urlpath=%2Fvoila%2Frender%2FVSnake_classifier.ipynb

-This model is maded using resnet18 pre-trained network.
+This model is made using resnet18 pre-trained network.
 Fine-tuning was performed using fastai.
 The data set is created using images from bing search.
 This application is inspired from the bear classifier seen in the fastai book chapter 2 (https://github.com/fastai/fastbook/blob/master/02_production.ipynb)